DevExpress-Examples/winforms-pivot-totals-visibility/Readme.md

 * [Form1.cs](./CS/Form1.cs) (VB: [Form1.vb](./VB/Form1.vb))
 * [Program.cs](./CS/Program.cs) (VB: [Program.vb](./VB/Program.vb))
 <!-- default file list end -->
-# How to toggle totals visibility at runtime
+# How to Customize the Popup Menu to Hide or Show the Totals

 This example demonstrates how to add an item to the headers popup menu.
 To do this, handle the [PivotGridControl.PopupMenuShowing](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.PopupMenuShowing) event, create a new menu item and add it to the [e.Menu.Items](https://docs.devexpress.com/WindowsForms/DevExpress.Utils.Menu.DXSubMenuItem.Items) collection.